 Andrea has served as a board member of the Children’s Resource Network of the Central Coast.
 She facilitated the creation of the Arroyo Grande School Teen Closet and served as an Advisory Board member to the District Attorney’s First Responders Group.

 In collaboration with other professionals, she introduced a draft for the Adults in Transition Program Serving Students 18 through 22 years of age.

 Wesley Witherspoon - Self-Advocate, At-Large Representative

-Wesley Witherspoon, of Inglewood, was appointed to the California State Council on Developmental Disabilities in 2018.
-Witherspoon has been project coordinator at the Children’s Hospital Los Angeles since 2006.
-He is a member of the Community Emergency Response Team.
+Wesley Witherspoon has been project coordinator at the Children’s Hospital Los Angeles since 2006 and is a member of the Community Emergency Response Team.

 In addition to the self-advocates and family advocate members, 11 Councilmembers are appointed because of their position in state government or because of their role with a specified organization.
 They are:

 Nancy Bargmann is Director of the California Department of Developmental Services (DDS) and has extensive experience in the developmental services field, both in the private, non-profit and corporate sectors, and the State.

 Nancy started her career working with individuals who have developmental disabilities as a direct service professional with The Arc of Orange County in 1984.

 She is a native Californian who was born and raised in San Bernardino, and she earned a Master of Business Administration degree from the Pepperdine University School of Business and Management, and a Master of Science degree in social work from San Diego State University.